pw2018t/pharmacy/README.md

     2.)
 Go to the pharmacy directory
        cd pharmacy

+    3.)
+To test the large file place the new file under input folder

+    4.) provide the large input file location with filename in run.sh script and output location and filename.
+      ./src/pharmacy_sales_summary.py {input file location/filename} {output file location/filename}

-    3.) run the script with the below command bash run.sh
+    5.)run the script with the below command bash run.sh